 If you enjoy writing, whether that’s stories, reviews or letters to family, why not turn that interest into a hobby that can make you money?

-Freelancer writers get to work from home, in their pyjamas, at a time of their choosing.
+Freelancer writers get to work from home, in their pajamas, at a time of their choosing.
 Everything you read on the internet is written by someone, so why not it be written by you?

 Gina has a great post on how to become a freelancer writer broken down into 7 easy steps including where to look for your first jobs.